 In my experience, calculus is often the class where students primarily confront the idea that it is necessary to take advantage of the good ideas of the past.
 It sneaks up.
 The main ideas of calculus are intuitive — local rates of change can be approximated by slopes of secant lines and areas under curves can be approximated by sums of areas of boxes.
 That these are deeply connected is surprising.

-To many students, Taylor’s Theorem is one of the first examples of a commonly-used result whose proof has some aspect which appears to have been plucked out of thin air.1 Learning Taylor’s Theorem in high school was one of the things that inspired me to begin to revisit calculus with an eye towards why each result was true.
+To many students, Taylor's Theorem is one of the first examples of a commonly-used result whose proof has some aspect which appears to have been plucked out of thin air.1 1It may be that the handwavy proofs involved with proving Rolle's Theorem or the Mean Value Theorem appear equally mysterious.
+But many calculus courses don't really prove these or don't show that they're useful (or most likely, they don't do either).
+Learning Taylor's Theorem in high school was one of the things that inspired me to begin to revisit calculus with an eye towards why each result was true.

 This train of thought led to my previous note, on another proof of Taylor's Theorem.
 That note is a simplified version of one of the first proofs I devised on my own.